- Tonsillitis happens when the tonsils become infected by bacteria or a virus.

 - Pains in your stomach

 What should I tell my health care provider (HCP)?

 Tell your HCP if you’ve had a sore throat or if you’ve had a recent cold, cough, or fever, and how long you’ve had symptoms.
 It’s also important to let your HCP know if you’ve been exposed to anyone with strep or mono, or if you’ve had oral sex with anyone who may have had a sexually transmitted infection (STI).

-You are much less likely to have a strep infection if you have a runny nose, cough or hoarseness.
+You are much less likely to have a strep infection and more likely to have a viral infection if you have a runny nose, cough or hoarseness.